camronh/Lottery-Tutorial/PART2.md

 #### 1. Parameters

-[Airnode Parameters](https://docs.api3.org/qrng/reference/providers.html) need to be stored in the contract.
-In the `Lottery.sol` contract, add the following to the global variables:
+[Airnode Parameters](https://docs.api3.org/airnode/v0.7/grp-developers/call-an-airnode.html#request-parameters) need to be stored in our contract.
+In `Lottery.sol`, add the following to the global variables:

 ```solidity
 address public constant airnodeAddress =  0x9d3C147cA16DB954873A498e0af5852AB39139f2;